 Notes: 1.
-This table applies when CKE{n-1} was HIGH and CKE_n is HIGH (see Table 35 on page 49) and after ^tXSNR has been met (if the previous state was self refresh).
+This table applies when CKE{n-1} was HIGH and CKE_n is HIGH (see Table 33 on page 47) and after ^tXSNR has been met (if the previous state was self refresh).

 - 2. This table describes alternate bank operation, except where noted (that is, the current state is for bank n, and the commands shown are those allowed to be issued to bank m, assuming that bank m is in such a state that the given command is allowable).
 Exceptions are covered in the notes below. - 3.
-Current state definitions: - Idle: The bank has been precharged, and ^tRP has been met. - Row active: A row in the bank has been activated, and ^tRCD has been met.
+Current state definitions: - Idle: The bank has been precharged, and ^tRP has been met. - Row active: A row in the bank has been activated, and [†]RCD has been met.
 No data bursts/accesses and no register accesses are in progress. - Read: A READ burst has been initiated, with auto precharge disabled, and has not yet terminated or been terminated. - Write: A WRITE burst has been initiated, with auto precharge disabled, and has not yet terminated or been terminated. - Read with auto precharge enabled: See note 3a below. - Write with auto precharge enabled: See note 3a below. - a.
 The read with auto precharge enabled or write with auto precharge enabled states can each be broken into two parts: the access period and the precharge period.
 For read with auto precharge, the precharge period is defined as if the same burst was executed with auto precharge disabled and then followed with the earliest possible PRECHARGE command that still accesses all of the data in the burst.
-For write with auto precharge was disabled.
+For write with auto precharge, the precharge period begins when ^tWR ends, with ^tWR measured as if auto precharge was disabled.
 The access period starts with registration of the command and ends where the precharge period (or ^tRP) begins.
-This device supports concurrent auto precharge is enabled, any command to other banks is allowed, as long as that command does not interrupt the read or write data transfer already in process.
+This device supports concurrent auto precharge such that when a read with auto precharge is enabled or a write with auto precharge is enabled, any command to other banks is allowed, as long as that command does not interrupt the read or write data transfer already in process.
 In either case, all other related limitations apply (for example, contention between read data and write data must be avoided). - b.
-The minimum delay from a READ or WRITE command with auto precharge enabled, to a command to a different bank is summarized in Table 34.
+The minimum delay from a READ or WRITE command with auto precharge enabled, to a command to a different bank is summarized in Table 32.

-Table 34: Command Delays
+Table 32: Command Delays